 If you’ve never gone through a divorce, and this is your first rodeo in divorce court, you probably wonder what to expect.
 While your divorce attorney should prep you on what to expect in divorce court and what happens in divorce court hearing procedures, having a thorough understanding of the process may help level-set expectations and make it easier to cope with your divorce.
+From what happens at the first divorce hearing to finalizing divorce, we explain the process below.

-During the initial consultations I conduct with prospective clients—which are very case-specific—I always review the four pillars of divorce and explain how I expect them to play out in their specific cases.
-LEARN MORE ABOUT OUR CONSULTS HERE.
+During the initial consultations I conduct with prospective clients—which are very case-specific—I always discuss what happens in a divorce hearing, review the four pillars of divorce and explain how I expect the pillars to play out in their specific cases.

 What happens at a divorce hearing?